jashaj/HippoWeblog/README.md

 ## Introduction
-This is a demo project how you could set up a blogging engine with comments.
-The frontend can be fully customised using Freemarker templates and CSS stored inside the Hippo Repository.
+This is a demo project for Hippo CMS 7.6 how you could set up a blogging engine with comments.
+The frontend can be fully customised using
+Freemarker templates and CSS stored inside the Hippo Repository.

-This used to be the source code and design behind [jasha.eu](http://www.jasha.eu)
+This used to be the source code and design behind [jasha.eu](http://www.jasha.eu).

 ## Build the project